 Healthy Kids Colorado Survey (HKCS)

 CDPHE’s Healthy Kids Colorado Survey (HKCS) is a biennial survey administered in participating high school and middle schools in Colorado.
-HKCS asks students questions about recent marijuana use patterns (frequency and methods of use), and perceptions of marijuana.
+HKCS asks students questions about recent cannabis use patterns (frequency and methods of use), and perceptions of cannabis.

 Pregnancy Risk Assessment Monitoring System (PRAMS)